Sasha7b9/Earth2151/README.md

   "Data/Earth2150-MP" for The Moon Project,
   "Data/Earth2150-LS" for Lost Souls.
   You can select the desired directory for work in the "Settings"-"Game" menu.
     NOTE.
-Levels created in one game may not be readable when another game is selected.
+Levels created in one game may become unreadable if placed in another game's directory.

     To load a level, follow these steps:
   1. Click to "Viewer".